-We encourage an active engagement with the world.
+- We encourage an active engagement with the world.
 That includes using public transport to explore Melbourne, playing in the school’s extensive gardens and 1100 acres of bush, riding bikes, climbing trees, going on many camps and trips.

-We’ll be direct, honest, thorough and responsible in communicating information to students about sex and relationships, appropriate to the students’ age and developmental stages.
+- We’ll be direct, honest, thorough and responsible in communicating information to students about sex and relationships, appropriate to the students’ age and developmental stages.

-Students will be using toasters, stoves, blenders, microwaves, cutlery.
+- We encourage students to use toasters, stoves, blenders, microwaves, cutlery.

-Similarly, we may teach students how to light fires, and may expect them to start and maintain fires in fireplaces, and fuel stoves in classrooms.
+- Similarly, we may teach students how to light fires, and may expect them to start and maintain fires in fireplaces, and fuel stoves in classrooms.

 Of course as teachers it is up to us to raise students to a level where they can engage in the activities mentioned above in a safe and mature way.
 That is what a teacher does.
 That’s what the word teacher means.
 “Aim not where they are, but where they should be.”